clambro/black-hole-thesis/docs/description.md

   <img src="images/q_factor_phi.png" alt="A plot demonstrating conservation of energy" width="500">
   <img src="images/q_factor_Pi.png" alt="A plot demonstrating conservation of energy" width="500">

-  *Figure 6: The Q-factors of $\phi$ and $\Pi$ demonstrating 4th order convergence, right until the moment of black hole formation at the end.*
+  *Figure 6: The Q-factors of our evolved quantities demonstrating 4th order convergence, right until the moment of black hole formation at the end.*
 </div>

 As usual, things get a little crazy when the horizon begins to form, but aside from a little noise we have clear 4th order convergence.